Football legends sign up for UEFA master’s programme | Inside UEFA

 UEFA MIP graduates from the courses’ first two editions have already made great strides in their second careers, with 80% taking up new positions or earning promotions after earning their Masters.
 In addition to Raí’s sporting directorship at São Paulo, Simon Rolfes and Bianca Rech were appointed to similar roles at Bayer Leverkusen and Bayern München's women's football team, respectively.
 Eric Abidal is also working as sporting director at Barcelona.

-The first session of the third edition of the UEFA MIP, which is run by the UEFA Academy, will take place in Nyon in early November 2019, with the programme running until summer 2021.
+The first session of the third edition of the UEFA MIP, which is run by the UEFA Academy, in close collaboration with the CDES at the University of Limoges and Birkbeck College at the University of London, will take place in Nyon in early November 2019, with the programme running until summer 2021.